How much does a fine art portrait cost?

 Framing is usually not included in the price of the commission, but framing services can be added to the proposal upon request.

 Discounts: 20% discount for each additional artwork included in same commission invoice.
 (Perhaps you would like to have your children painted separately.
 The discount applies to each additional portrait on the same invoice.)

-Creation Time: The overall time to create a commissioned portrait ranges from a month to more than a year depending on the subject and Shane's schedule.
+Creation time: The overall time to create a commissioned portrait ranges from a month to more than a year depending on the subject and Shane's schedule.
 Requests for special deadlines will be honored if at all possible.

 Animals: Pets, horses, and other animals can be incorporated into compositions.
 Such living creatures often contribute to a human portrait's vitality, and Shane loves to portray animals just as well as humans.

-Contemporary Sizes: Odd-sized compositions may be created to meet your space needs or to suit your aesthetic taste.
+Contemporary sizes: Odd-sized compositions may be created to meet your space needs or to suit your aesthetic taste.
 For instance, an extremely long painting or drawing around twice its width can be quite striking and create a sense of strength and stability.
 An artwork twice as wide as it is high can create a tranquil feel.
 A square composition can create a sense of order.

-Subject Depiction Size: Most portrait compositions incorporate the subject 65% - 100% of life size.
+Subject depiction size: Most portrait compositions incorporate the subject 65% - 100% of life size.
 Portrayals slightly larger than life can create a perception of the subject's grandness.
 For example, most of our White House Presidential portraits are painted slightly larger than life.